HdrHistogram/HdrHistogram_rust/README.md

 hist.record_correct(54321, 10).expect("value 54321 should be in range");
 ```

-Note the `u64` annotation.
+Note the `u64` type.
 This type can be changed to reduce the storage overhead for all the
-histogram bins, at the cost of a risk of overflowing if a large number of samples end up in the
+histogram bins, at the cost of a risk of saturating if a large number of samples end up in the
 same bin.

 ### Querying samples

 At any time, the histogram can be queried to return interesting statistical measurements, such
-as the total number of recorded samples, or the value at a given percentile:
+as the total number of recorded samples, or the value at a given quantile:

 ```rust
 use hdrsample::Histogram;